 - CDC Releases Guidance on Reopening Your Workplace

 - CDC Recommends Wearing Face Coverings in Certain Circumstances

 - CDC Relaxes Return to Work Standards Following COVID-19 Exposure

 - CDC Issues Guidance to Curb the Spread of COVID-19 from Large Gatherings

 - U.S. Citizenship and Immigration Services Temporarily Suspends Premium Processing for I-129 and I-140 Forms

 - Department of Homeland Security Temporarily Relaxes I-9 Review Requirements

 U.S. Department of Labor (DOL) Updates

-- NEW: Employee Online Tool Helps Determine Eligibility for COVID-19 Paid Sick Leave
+- Employee Online Tool Helps Determine Eligibility for COVID-19 Paid Sick Leave

 - New Guidance on Fluctuating Workweek Overtime Rules